counterpointsoftware/subspace-monitoring/README.md

 ## A Detailed Look

-At the core of this solution are the Subspace node and farmer.
+At the core of this solution are the Subspace Node and Farmer.
 These are containerised versions of the application which you can read more about here: https://github.com/subspace/subspace/blob/main/docs/farming.md.
 We take the example `docker-compose.yml` offered here and add the following extra Docker images:

   - Grafana (https://grafana.com/)
     - Allows us to visualise the monitoring data we are collecting.
 It enables us to hook 'scraped' data up to dashboards that give us an easy on the eye way of interpreting the raw data.